virtualsquare/iothnamed/README.md

 # the net name 'local' defines the ip range 192.168.1.0/24
 net       local 192.168.1.0/24

-# clients from 'local' are alloed to send tcp dns requests
+# clients from 'local' are allowed to send tcp dns requests
 auth      accept local
 # clients from 'local' can receive replies for names xxxx.test.local
 auth      static local .test.local